Reba McEntire at the Grand Ole Opry House

 Four years passed before Reba landed her first Top 10 hit with “(You Lift Me) Up to Heaven.”
 It took another two years for Reba to get her first No. 1, “Can’t Even Get the Blues.”
 Since then, the hits have consistently kept coming for four decades.
 She is the only female artist to have scored No. 1 singles in each decade from the 1980s through the current one.

 She has also found success in film, television, books, fashion, and even on the Broadway stage as the star of Annie Get Your Gun.
 Her movie roles have included Tremors, North and the animated Charlotte’s Web.
 Her hit TV sitcom, Reba, ran from 2001-2007 and now airs in syndication on Lifetime.
-She has authored two books, including a bestselling autobiography, and is the force behind the Reba collection of women’s clothing and housewares at Dillard’s department stores.
-With recent hits like “I Keep on Loving You,” and “Consider Me Gone,” she continues to record and tour.
+She has authored two books, including a best-selling autobiography, and is the force behind the Reba collection of women’s clothing and housewares at Dillard’s department stores.
+She continues to record and tour.

 “The Grand Ole Opry is a home.
 It’s a family.
 It’s like a family reunion, when you come back and get to see everybody.”